-Adult Health Occupations Program Certificates and Diplomas
+Program Certificates and Diplomas

-Adults in Health Occupations programs will receive a certificate of completion upon meeting attendance and grade requirements.
-In addition, students completing the Practical Nursing program, or the Dental Assisting program will receive a Practical Nursing diploma or a Dental Assisting diploma, respectively.
+Adults in both Health Occupations and Trade programs will receive a Certificate of Completion upon meeting attendance and grade requirements.
+In addition, students completing the Practical Nursing program will receive a Practical Nursing diploma.

 CiTi Locations